 - Insulin furnished through an item of durable medical equipment (such as a medically necessary insulin pump) - Other drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan - The Alzheimer's drug, Leqembi®, (generic name lecanemab), which is administered intravenously.
 In addition to medication costs, you may need additional scans and tests before and/or during treatment that could add to your overall costs.
-Talk to your doctor about what scans and tests you may need as part of your treatment - Clotting factors you give yourself by injection if you have hemophilia - Transplant/Immunosuppressive Drugs: Medicare covers transplant drug therapy if Medicare paid for your organ transplant.
-You must have Part A at the time of the covered transplant, and you must have Part B at the time you get immunosuppressive drugs.
-Keep in mind, Medicare drug coverage (Part D) covers immunosuppressive drugs if Part B doesn't cover them - Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to post-menopausal osteoporosis, and cannot self-administer the drug - Some Antigens: Medicare covers antigens if a doctor prepares them and a properly instructed person (who could be you, the patient) gives them under appropriate supervision - Certain oral anti-cancer drugs: Medicare covers some oral cancer drugs you take by mouth if the same drug is available in injectable form or the drug is a prodrug (an oral form of a drug that, when ingested, breaks down into the same active ingredient found in the injectable drug) of the injectable drug.
+Talk to your doctor about what scans and tests you may need as part of your treatment - Medicare drug coverage (Part D) covers immunosuppressive drugs if Part B doesn't cover them - Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to post-menopausal osteoporosis, and cannot selfadminister the drug - Some Antigens: Medicare covers antigens if a doctor prepares them and a properly instructed person (who could be you, the patient) gives them under appropriate supervision - Certain oral anti-cancer drugs: Medicare covers some oral cancer drugs you take by mouth if the same drug is available in injectable form or the drug is a prodrug (an oral form of a drug that, when ingested, breaks down into the same active ingredient found in the injectable drug) of the injectable drug.
 As new oral cancer drugs become available, Part B may cover them.
-If Part B doesn't cover them, Part D does
+If Part B doesn't cover them, Part D does - Oral anti-nausea drugs: Medicare covers oral anti-nausea drugs you use as part of an anti-cancer chemotherapeutic regimen if they're administered before, at, or within 48 hours of chemotherapy or are used as a full therapeutic replacement for an intravenous anti-nausea drug - Certain oral End-Stage Renal Disease (ESRD) drugs if the same drug is available in injectable form and the Part B ESRD benefit covers it - Calcimimetic medications under the ESRD payment system, including the intravenous medication Parsabiv®, and the oral medication Sensipar®